 Create a granular date range filter

 There may be a situation where a more granular date range selection including a specific time of day is required.
-This example uses our PostgreSQL Document Company Demo Data Data Source.
+This example uses our PostgreSQL SaaS Company Demo Data data source.
 In PostgreSQL, depending on your data, you may have a datetime field you’d like to use to filter your data.

 When you drag a date field to the filters, a dropdown of options are presented but with the absence of a time selection.
 You can instead filter using a timestamp in the Data Pipeline by following the steps below:

-- If you only needed the date column to filter your results, add a Hide Columns Pipeline step after completing this.
+- If you only needed the date column to filter your results but don’t need to include the date column in your final result set, add a Hide Column Action to hide the Created Date.